All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 This formula includes the following elements:

-- Consumers seek convenience: The ability to search across regional store locations and pickup merchandise immediately rather than wait for shipping is a key differentiator for retailers.
+• Consumers seek convenience: The ability to search across regional store locations and pickup merchandise immediately rather than wait for shipping is a key differentiator for retailers.
+See how Redis powers local inventory search to enable this.

-Using Redis, System delivers real-time synchronization of inventory across stores, in transit and warehouses.
-Provide retailers the most accurate, timely data on inventory across their entire store network and consumers positive customer experiences searching and locating inventory.
+Using Redis, the system delivers real-time synchronization of inventory across stores, in transit and warehouses.
+It provides retailers the most accurate, timely data on inventory across their entire store network and gives consumers positive customer experiences searching and locating inventory.

 This solution increases inventory turnover ratios resulting in lower inventory costs, higher revenue and profits.
 It also reduces the impact of customer searches on Systems of Record and Inventory Management Systems (IMS).